els285/4TopsMPhys24/Tasks/Semester2/HyPERonChicago.md

 By default it will create a "_HyPER_logs_" directory which contains the outputs of the training.

+### Config File

+The primary HyPER configuration file tells the `HyPER.train` command:
+* Where to find the dataset directory which contains our input data, as well as how to process this data;
+* The configurable elements of the training: optimiser, hyperparameters etc.
+* The prediction output information (for using with the `HyPER.predict step which is the step after this)

+Tips:
+* Make sure that the `savedir` field points to a new directory for different runs.
+If you train again you won't overwrite what was written before, but saving to different appropriately named directories makes it easier to keep track.

+### Visualisation with TensorBoard
 To visualise the results of the training in real time, it is recommended to use the **Tensorboard** extension on VS Code.
 After installing the extension, launch it by typing "_>Python: Launch Tensorboard_" in the VS Code search bar.
 After a few seconds, you will be offered 3 choices: click on "_Select another folder_", then find the directory containing the training outputs ("_HyPER_logs_" by default) and press "_Ok_".
+If this isn't loading, try making sure that VSCode is using the correct python kernel (the `HyPER` conda environment).

 You now have access to the details of the training of all models stored in the directory.
 To investigate a specific model, check its corresponding box on the left.
 On the middle of the window there are graphs, the most interesting ones are under "_fuzzy_accuracy_" and "_loss_", where you can see the evolution as a function of training steps of respectively the validation edge and hyperedge accuracy and both the training and validation loss functions.